abdulkwele1/Nexus/README.md

 - Pressing the line chart button you can switch between a bar graph view and a line chart view

-- Solar yeild, is used to see how much solar is produced on any given day through the solar panels.(in kw/h)
+- Solar yield, is used to see how much solar is produced on any given day through the solar panels.(in kw/h)

 - Solar Consumption is used to show how much of the solar energy on the site is being used and how much is being sent back to the panels.  (in kw/h)

 - To select the time range, pick a start point and end point and the graph will show you all the days of energy produced between those two points

-- to export data you press the export button.
+- To export data you press the export button.
 This exports the data as a table into a .csv file that you can import into excel

 ## Developing Nexus